lnkhamalah/medical-transportation-system-design/05-System-Architecture/05-security-model.md

 - View:
   - TripRequests they submitted
   - TripRequests where they are the listed contact
-- Request cancellation of a future TripLeg
+- Request cancellation of a future TripLeg (subject to same-day restriction rules)
 - Submit dispute or clarification requests

 **Cannot:**